yesbabylon/symbiose-doc/docs/index.md

 ### Finance

-Manage accounting and tax rules that will allow you to invoice products/services to you customers.
+Manage accounting and tax rules that will allow you to invoice products/services to your customers.

 ### Sale